MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 <details><summary>- 🧩 **Tech + Small FAQ**
   </summary>
               Java, Kotlin, and the typical basics.
 Keeping it simple and approachable.
+              Known Issues : Older Single Use Download Links fail, right now I only know of 1fichier having this issue.
+This is Because of the lack of identifying information passed to the download server. this is probably also the source of cloudflare verification loops, floating normalized tabs and unchained tabs solve the cloudflare verification loop for now.

   Q: Other browsers using webview are missing critical features like OAuth2
            and do things like sending the app package in the header.
 What